 In the severest cases, nearly half of those infected die.

-Adding to the problem is that C. albicans is a stealthy foe, able to change the structure of its cell wall to outsmart .
+Adding to the problem is that C. albicans is a stealthy foe, able to change the structure of its cell wall to outsmart new drugs.

 "Als adhesin proteins give the yeast an ability to thrive throughout the human body, which is what makes it such a dangerous infections," said Ernesto Cota, a medical biologist at Imperial College London.